alltrust/Portfolio/projects/don-scraper-project.md

 The successful and rejected arrays are then concatenated to form one new fulfilled array.
 This was done so that the user would then be able to determine which articles still weren't able to be scraped along with those that were- which later can be manually added.

-The data of this responses would then be conditionally accessed via `successfulResponse.value.response.data || successfulResponse.value.response`.
+The data of these responses would then be conditionally accessed via `successfulResponse.value.response.data || successfulResponse.value.response`.
 This is dependent on whether or not there was a `value.response.data` property- because remember, some of the responses didn't return `data`, ie. had `response.status === 'rejected'` even after using the cloudscraper api.

 The `siteCheck()` function takes in the url and returns a heading and paragraph selector (explained later), while the `scrapedDataFromUrls()` function uses the Cheerio library- which we will dive into next!